-Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, research.
+Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, and research.
 Regarding advocacy, CULTR promotes awareness of the national need for language education and cultivates increased support for language education and global skills preparation among parents, schools, communities, and the private sector.
-The following projects are laid out in the 2018-2022 funding cycle.
+The following projects are laid out in the 2022-2026 funding cycle.

 A1: Global Languages Leadership Meeting (GLLM)

-At this unique event, a diverse group of industry leaders from business, nonprofit, government, and education converge to forge collaborations that promote language learning and cultural competence for a bourgeoning global workforce.
+At this unique event, a diverse group of industry leaders from business, nonprofit, government, and education converges to forge collaborations that promote language learning and cultural competence for a bourgeoning global workforce.
 Invited attendees include school leaders, legislators, representatives from government agencies, as well as businesses and NGOs with international initiatives.
 Participants will meet to discuss, advocate for, and promote language learning throughout the K-16 educational continuum.
 GLLM materials, including videos of the keynote, and reports will be posted on the CULTR website.
-The GLLM initiative will result in a Global Skills Profiles database, a searchable archive of industry profiles with information specific to the connection between industry success and language opportunities
+The GLLM initiative will result in a Global Skills Profiles database, a searchable archive of industry profiles with information specific to the connection between industry success and language opportunities.

 A2: Development of Infographics